Below is an editorial that appeared in the February 25, 2009 Journal of the American Medical

 "Recommendations issued in current ACC/AHA clinical practice guidelines are

 largely developed from lower levels of evidence or expert opinion.
-The proportion of
+The proportion of recommendations

-clinical practice guidelines are derived."
+practice guidelines are derived."

-When faced with a clinical practice
+When faced with a clinical practice guideline refer to

 Reassessment of Clinical Practice Guidelines

-Go Gently Into That
+Go Gently Into That Good Night

 Terrence M. Shaneyfelt, MD, MPH; Robert M. Centor, MD